AbdallahCoptan/HandsOn/AWS/docs/EC2.md

 ### Connecting to your Windows instance

 To connect to a Windows instance, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the Amazon EC2 User Guide for Windows Instances.

+### Transfer files to Windows instances

+To transfer files to and from a Windows instance, see [Transfer files to Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html#AccessingInstancesWindowsFileTransfer) in the Amazon EC2 User Guide for Windows Instances.